 Get a Beanbag Tripod

 Tripods can be bulky and annoying to carry around.
 They can also be expensive and lack versatility if you work in various settings with different cameras.
 DIY bean bag tripods work for both phones and cameras, and can easily be thrown in a bag or purse for travel purposes.
+If you have the budget, go for sturdy options which have been tried and tested by professionals.

 Rub Vaseline on a sheet of glass for a blurry effect.
 Place a pair of pantyhose over the lens for a soft, vintage glow.
 Soften your edges with a plastic sandwich bag over the lens.
 The options for adding a vintage feel without using editing software is endless.